ml6team/fondant/README.md

 For a detailed view on the roadmap and day to day development, you can check our [github project board](https://github.com/orgs/ml6team/projects/1).

+You can also check out our [architecture](docs/architecture.md) page to famliarize yourself with the Fondant architecture and repository structure.

 ### Environment setup

 We use [poetry](https://python-poetry.org/docs/) and [pre-commit](https://pre-commit.com/) to enable a smooth developer flow.
 Run the following commands to